Serge-tr/kuban_map/README.md

-Это интерактивная карта для сайта.
+﻿This is interactive map.

-Технологии: html/css, js, raphael
+technologies: html/css, js, raphael